-Now that you know how to include presentations on your resume, only one question remains — should you?
+Now that you know how and where to include presentation skills on your resume, only one question remains — should you?

 The short answer is: It depends.
 Presentations are purely optional — no recruiter is going to pass you over if you don’t include them.
 Which means that, like anything else on your resume, you should include them if they’re relevant to the job you’re applying for and leave them off if not.

 Not sure which category you belong to?
 Here are some considerations to keep in mind when deciding whether to list presentations on your resume.

 You should list presentations on your resume if …

 - The job you’re applying for involves giving a lot of presentations, training others, or public speaking.

 - You want to showcase expertise in your field or specific subject matter.

 - You presented at a well-known or prestigious event.

 - You have significant publications or awards relating to a presentation.

 - The content of your presentations is relevant to the job you’re applying for.